-This section introduces the flight controller, Forward, Backward and Downward Vision Systems, and the Intelligent Flight Battery.
+This section introduces the flight controller, Intelligent Flight Battery, and the Forward, Backward and Downward Vision Systems.

 Aircraft

 The Mavic 2 Pro/Zoom contains a flight controller, vision systems, video downlink system, propulsion system, and an Intelligent Flight Battery.
 Refer to the aircraft diagram in the Product Profile section.